mgorski/DevZone/API/README.md

         },
         "error" : null
     }
-Hint: Result may contain only plain, only html or both.
+*Hint*: Result may contain only plain, only html or both.

-Hint: All mergewords in contents are GetResponse Dynamic Content syntax.
+*Hint*: All mergewords in contents are GetResponse Dynamic Content syntax.

-Warning: Names text/plain and text/html are deprecated and were replaced by plain and html to make naming consistent with send_newsletter.
+**Warning**: Names text/plain and text/html are deprecated and were replaced by plain and html to make naming consistent with send_newsletter.

 get_message_stats
 Get message statistics with daily resolution.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_message_stats",